 - Put the images in the portfolio/slideshow

 This last step is often neglected by photographers, the order of the images is actually important.
-Like with many other things, this can be rationalized, so here’s what you need to know:
+Here’s what you need to know:

 Properly ordering the images can help grab the viewer’s attention and make a better impression.
-It can also end on a high note, leaving them wanting to see more of your content.
+It can also end on a high note, leaving them wanting to see more of your content (which is why your Portfolio page should end in a good call-to-action button).

 Ordering your images also forces you to objectively rate them and prioritize your most recent work, instead of simply adding images to the end of the slideshow/portfolio, where fewer people will see them.
 Arranging images in a sequence will help you remove the superfluous and focus on the essential.